ssdv1/make_cv/README.md

 ### Advanced Features & Command Line Options

-make\_cv.py can do a lot of things automatically for you.
+make\_cv can do a lot of things automatically for you.
 If you add a `-h` flag it will give you a full list of things you can use it to do.
 Here are some of the most useful options:

   `-g {true,false} search for and add new entries to the .bib file using google scholar`
   `-c {true,false} update citation counts stored in .bib file`